Lupron Depot, Triptodur, and Supprelin are medications used to suppress puberty.

 In boys, the testicles will soften and stop growing and mood swings might go away.

-Treatment of early puberty is continued until the child reaches an age when puberty would be considered normal and the predicted height is optimal.
-This decision will be made by you and your child's physician, as a team.
+Treatment of early puberty is continued until the child reaches an age when puberty would be considered normal.
+The decision of which medication will be prescribed will be made by you and your child's provider, as a team.

-After stopping leuprolide acetate, the body returns to normal hormone production and allows the child to restart puberty without any effects to his/her future health.
+After stopping the medication, the body resumes normal hormone production.
+Your child will restart puberty without any effects to their future health.